dp50mm/e-atelier_wp_theme/readme.md

 * How can I build this?
 * Which component do I need?

-With the website we aim to provide an information platform to answer these two questions.
+With the website we aim to provide an information platform for students to easily find an answer to these two questions by themselves.

 For both questions we've created a custom taxonomy allowing us to build specific index pages, a search system and links between pages.

 ### Tutorials taxonomy
 Tutorials guide students through a complete electronics project.

 ### Components taxonomy
-Component pages describe specific
+Component pages describe specific parts such as resistors, transistors and LEDs.

-To help students find the components they need we've created a custom taxonomy for components that can be integrated into tutorials.